 We found 11 online brokers that are appropriate for Trading Belgian Investment Platforms.

 The geographical position of Belgium makes it an important country in the world.
-The country is located between 3 major economies: France, United Kingdom & Germany.
-As the country is a part of the European Union, it uses the same official currency i.e. Euro.
+The country is located between three major economies: France, United Kingdom and Germany.
+As the country is a part of the European Union, it uses the same official currency which is Euro.

-Most of the economic growth in Belgium comes from local & foreign investment as well domestic demand.
+Most of the economic growth in Belgium comes from local and foreign investment as well as domestic demand.
+From my own experience following the region’s markets, Belgium often benefits from momentum that starts in Germany and France.
 However, the delicate economic balance was disturbed by the global COVID-19 pandemic.
 The pandemic swept through country after country and Belgium was no exception.
-It also halted the growth in neighboring countries including UK, France, and Germany.
+It also halted the growth in neighboring countries including UK, France and Germany.

-IMF report shows that Belgium's economy didn't expand in 2020.
-Instead, the economy was contracted by 6.4% in 2020.
-This year (2021), the condition may improve as the business & public sentiment improve.
-By 2022, Belgium's GDP growth will be 4%, according to International Monetary Fund (IMF).
-This positive scenario will be highly dependent on improved global sentiment and return of growth in major economies.
-For 2022, the IMF forecast for the country's GDP growth is 3.1%.
+IMF report shows that Belgium's economy did not expand in 2020.
+Instead, the economy contracted by 6.4 percent in 2020.
+This year, the condition may improve as business and public sentiment improve.
+By 2026, Belgium's GDP growth will be around 4.2 percent according to the International Monetary Fund.
+With the way things are trending and from what many analysts I follow expect, this positive scenario will depend heavily on improved global sentiment and renewed growth in major economies.
+For 2026, the IMF forecast for the country's GDP growth is 3.5 percent.

-Public debt skyrocketed to 115% of GDP as the government increased spending while suffering from reduced revenue.
-Normally, the debt to GDP ratio should be below 60% to be on the safe side.
+Public debt skyrocketed to 115 percent of GDP as the government increased spending while suffering from reduced revenue.
+Normally, the debt to GDP ratio should be below 60 percent to be on the safe side.
 In the case of Belgium, public debt is nearly double the normal ratio.
-This highlights a troubling trend in which the Belgium government is spending more than it earns.
-IMF forecasts that the debt will remain stable in 2022 and 2022.
-In 2022 and 2022, debt will be around 115.9% and 116.2% of GDP, respectively.
+This highlights a troubling trend in which the Belgian government is spending more than it earns.
+IMF forecasts that the debt will remain stable in 2026.
+In 2026, debt will be somewhere between 115.9 percent and 116.2 percent of GDP.
+From the conversations I have had with financial analysts, many believe debt will only start coming down once energy prices settle and tax revenue improves.

-With rising energy prices, the inflation rate is also expected to rise from 0.4% in 2020 to 1.7% in 2022.
-In 2020, the inflation rate was low mainly due to the low prices of crude oil & electricity.
-That changed in 2022 as crude oil demand is also nearly back to normal.
-IMF data forecast a slight increase in the inflation rate and see it reaching 1.9% in 2022.
+With rising energy prices, the inflation rate is also expected to rise from 0.4 percent in 2025 to around 1.7 percent in 2026.
+In 2020, the inflation rate was low mainly due to the low prices of crude oil and electricity.
+That changed as crude oil demand is nearly back to normal.
+IMF data forecasts a slight increase in the inflation rate and sees it reaching 1.9 percent in 2026.
+From personal experience watching consumer prices in Brussels, the average household energy bill could increase by ten to fifteen Euro per month in 2026 if wholesale gas prices remain at current levels.

 Despite all the correct policy measures, economic growth still fell due to the lockdown imposed in 2020.
 With lockdown measures, a big portion of the economy and businesses were forced to close.
 On top of that, the transport and tourism sector also suffered which resulted in a stark decline in consumption and investment.

-IMF points toward steady growth and recovery in business and household investments in 2022 and 2022.
-While the household investment is expected to recover quickly, the business investment is going to take some time.
-The reason for the slow recovery in business investment was the disruption of the supply chain caused by pandemics.
+IMF points toward steady growth and recovery in business and household investments in 2026.
+While household investment is expected to recover quickly, business investment is going to take some time.
+From my own dealings with companies in Belgium, many small and medium businesses still feel the impact of higher material prices.
+The delay in recovery is largely due to supply chain disruptions caused by pandemics.

 So it is going to take a while for the return of demand and readjusting of supply chains.

 Belgian population saw an increase in the unemployment rate in 2020 due to pandemics.
-As some people lost jobs and some were forced to stay at home, the unemployment rate reached 5.6% in 2020.
+As some people lost jobs and some were forced to stay at home, the unemployment rate reached 5.6 percent in 2020.

 IMF report tells us that the unemployment rate may rise further as some businesses are on the brink of bankruptcy.
-Most of these businesses belong to the sectors such as tourism, hotels, arts, restaurants & so on.
-If more businesses go out of the picture, we may see the jobless rate reach 6.8% in 2022.
-In 2022, the unemployment may drop to 6.6% indicating improved conditions of the Belgian economy.
+Most of these businesses belong to sectors such as tourism, hotels, arts, restaurants and similar categories.
+If more businesses go out of the picture, we may see the jobless rate reach 6.8 percent in 2026.
+In 2026, unemployment may drop to 6.6 percent which would indicate improved conditions of the Belgian economy.
+For example, the hospitality sector is expected to add between eight thousand and ten thousand positions if tourism rebounds to pre pandemic levels.

-Among the Belgian population, young and non-European workers were the ones who were the first to experience unemployment.
-In the coming years (2021, 2022& beyond), market participation of Belgian labor will remain low which remains a big challenge for the government.
+Among the Belgian population, young and non European workers were the ones who were the first to experience unemployment.
+In the coming years 2026 and beyond, market participation of Belgian labor will remain low which remains a big challenge for the government.

 Economic indicators may tell us much of a story on their own.
-But when we combine the result of few indicators, we can see the next direction of a country.
-Let's take a look at the GDP, inflation, unemployment few other economic metrics.
+But when we combine the result of a few indicators, we can see the next direction of a country.
+Let us take a look at the GDP, inflation, unemployment and a few other economic metrics.

-Inflation - In 2022 and 2022, inflation will reach 1.7% and 1.9% respectively.
+Inflation In 2026, inflation will reach 1.7 percent and 1.9 percent respectively.
 This increase is attributed to increased energy prices and stimulus measures.
+Everyday items such as groceries may rise by an average of one to two Euro per basket compared to 2025.

-Unemployment - The unemployment rate may peak at 6.8% in 2022.
-However, in 2022, it will come down to 6.6% indicating improved conditions in the labor market.
+Unemployment The unemployment rate may peak at 6.8 percent in 2026.
+However, in 2027, it will come down to 6.6 percent indicating improved conditions in the labor market.

 Services and the industrial sector are the two important sectors of the country.
 The industrial sector of Belgium consists of steel plants, petrochemical, automobile, and so on.
 This sector accounts for 19% of GDP and provides jobs to 20.6% of the population.